 Warning: before you start trying to thaw your pipes, shut off your home’s water supply.
 When you begin to thaw the frozen pipe, that ice will become water and that water could spill out all over your floors if the frozen water has been working as a plug and stopping water from leaking out of your pipes.

 Once you’ve turned off the water, and got your mop, rags, and anything else you could need to clean up the water that may come flowing out, find a heat lamp, space heater, or hair dryer to thaw the frozen water pipe.
-You can also try packing towels that have been submerged in hot water around your water pipes.
+You can also try wrapping towels that have been submerged in hot water around your water pipes.
 Do not use a blowtorch, kerosene or propane heater, or any product with an open flame, as this might cause a fire danger.

 If you are not able to locate or access the frozen water pipe, call an expert plumber to come to your home and inspect your pipes.